Bruins lose another player as Hampus Lindholm leaves Tuesday’s game against Red Wings with lower-body injury - The Boston Globe

 Brandon Carlo jumped in to settle things down initially, but the scene quickly became unruly.
 Derek Forbort swooped in, escalating more than de-escalating the situation.

 Players were separated, but as they skated away, Carlo took a swipe at Filip Zadina.
 Jack Studnicka then pounced on Zadina.
 That gave Blidh a chance to go after Lindstrom, hammering him to the ice.
-Studnick ended up surrounded by Zadina and Michael Rasmussen until Forbort put Rasmussen in a headlock.
+Studnicka ended up surrounded by Zadina and Michael Rasmussen until Forbort put Rasmussen in a headlock.

 Advertisement